Billi-Green/Ghost_ESP_B/scripts/control app/Readme.md

 - **UI Lock/Overlay**: The UI disables and shows a visual overlay when not connected.
 - **Resizable Panes**: Command and display areas can be resized.
 - **Portal File Upload**: Upload custom HTML portals with progress indication.
+- **Automatic Virtual Environment & Dependency Install**: The app will create a Python venv and install dependencies on first run.
+- **Color Terminal Support**: Terminal output supports ANSI color codes for better readability.

 ## Table of Contents